 October is upon us and with the end of the year approaching quickly, as a startup founder now is the time to kick your goals!
-Summer may be over but that doesn’t mean the good vibes are; in the next few months some of the largest startup and tech conferences will take place including SaaStock in Dublin, Unleash in Amsterdam, Web Summit in Lisbon, Slush in Helsinki, MWC in Barcelona; the list is endless!
+Summer may be over but that doesn’t mean the good vibes are; in the next few months some of the largest Tech conferences for Startups will take place including SaaStock in Dublin, Unleash in Amsterdam, Web Summit in Lisbon, Slush in Helsinki, MWC in Barcelona; the list is endless!

-With tickets and exhibition spots usually sold at steep prices, you’ll probably think twice as a startup founder before forking out the money of your scrappy startup budget to attend one of these events.
+With tickets and exhibition spots usually sold at steep prices, you’ll probably think twice – and read our other post first – as a startup founder before forking out the money of your scrappy startup budget to attend one of these events.
 And if you do, odds are you’ll lose focus in the sea of people, presentations and activities.
 So how can you use these conferences to turbocharge your startup journey and how do you prepare to make the most of them?

 With a mixed audience consisting of startups, investors, blue chip companies, tech pioneers and media outlets these large conferences have got you covered, no matter where you are in your startup journey.
 Looking to learn about best startup practices and figure out how to get your idea off the ground?
 Head over to the exhibition area and learn from the hottest startups on the planet and how they turned their idea into a reality.

 Are you an established startup looking to pilot or partner with leading brands and get feedback on your product?
 With many blue-chip companies attending these events in search of the latest trends and technologies this is the place to make your move.
 And once you’ve sealed the deal, don’t forget to get the word out!
 With an abundance of journalists, bloggers and media seeking for their next startup hero story, large tech conferences are the place to share your story with the world.